 Here is an example of branding differences – based on location – for a burger restaurant.
 Locations in large metropolitan cities you could use names such as Beef Squared or Le Boeuf (the beef in French), whereas, for a burger restaurant in a small town more effective names would be Uncle Bill’s Burgers or Down Home Beef.

-Check out my list of the best BBQ Barbeque restaurant name ideas here
+Check out my list of the best BBQ Barbecue restaurant name ideas here

 What is their annual income?